 Our blog post: Make Mine Virginia Wine: 14 Wineries to Visit in the Old Dominion

-- CHARLOTTESVILLE, about a 2.5-3 hour drive from Washington, is a great day trip or overnight trip.
-Check out the University of Virginia campus where you can see the room of one of UVA’s earliest students Edgar Allan Poe.
-Visit Thomas Jefferson’s Monticello (author of the Declaration of Independence), see the historic downtown mall, and enjoy even more great wineries (Barboursville, Flying Fox, and Glass House are among our favorites).
+► CHARLOTTESVILLELocated about 2-3 hours by car from Washington, DC, Charlottesville is a great day trip or overnight trip.
+Check out the University of Virginia campus where you can see the room of one of University of Virginia’s earliest students Edgar Allan Poe.
+Visit Thomas Jefferson’s Monticello (author of the Declaration of Independence), see the historic downtown mall, and enjoy even more great Virginia wineries (Barboursville, Flying Fox, and Glass House are among our favorites).
 You’ll pass signs for Montpelier on your way.
-It’s the home of James Madison (father of the U.S. Constitution) and it makes a great side trip as well.
-As an added bonus, Monticello and UVA are two of the UNESCO sites in the U.S.!
+It’s the home of James Madison (father of the United States Constitution) and it makes a great side trip as well.
+As an added bonus, Monticello and University of Virginia are two of the UNESCO World Heritage sites in the United States!

 More Information: VisitCharlottesville.org

-- ANNAPOLIS.
-Drive an hour east of DC and visit Maryland’s capital city on the shores of the Chesapeake Bay.
+Drive an hour east of Washington, DC and visit Maryland’s capital city on the shores of the Chesapeake Bay.
+The Chesapeake Bay is a popular destination for fishing, swimming, sailing, and kayaking.
+It’s also famous for being a source of incredible seafood- specifically the blue crab.
 On a sunny day it’s a perfect place for a casual walk, great seafood, and even boat tours.
-Don’t miss out on the incredible crab cakes while you’re there- we highly recommend a trip to Cantler’s.
-Annapolis is also home to the United States Naval Academy.
-They have wonderful guided site tours, museums and attractions for tourists.
+Don’t miss out on trying the incredible crab cakes while you’re there- we highly recommend a trip to Cantler’s.
+Annapolis is also home to the United States Naval Academy and they offer wonderful guided site tours, museums and attractions for tourists.

-- MOST OF WHAT YOU WANT TO SEE IS FREE, so you don’t need to visit with a big budget.
+You don’t need to visit Washington, DC with a big budget!
 The Smithsonian museums (Air and Space, Natural History, American History, Portrait Gallery, etc.) are completely free to the public, as is the National Zoo and the National Archives.
 However, there are museums that charge an admission fee, like the Spy Museum and the Newseum.
 Balance your time between free and paid options to maximize your money.

 More Information: WMATA.com

-- CONSIDER TAKING A TOUR to get the lay of the land.
+A tour can help you get the lay of the land in Washington, DC.
 You’ll have many options- duck boats, segways, walking, hop-on hop-off buses, and others to choose from, but tours are a convenient and sometimes more personal way to experience the city.
 Tour guides often have local perspectives to share, which can enrich your knowledge beyond what signage and pamphlets can provide.
 Many tours launch from Union Station, so that’s a good place to start if you haven’t made reservations in advance.

 More Information: UnionStationDC.com